If Hip-Hop has the ability to corrupt young minds, it also has the ability to uplift them! - KRS ONE

 It is there for you when you need it.
 Stop taking advantage of it, to give it false name, to glorify it, to insult it.
 Internalize its motives.
 Find out what it has to give you.
 And then give it to where others need it and be there where others need YOU.

 Niako is one of the most successful and popular Hip Hop-dancers worldwide at the time.
-He became world champion in 2008 at the Juste Debout.
+He became world champion in 2008 and 2018 at the Juste Debout in Paris.
 Niako supports himself through dancing and through teaching it to children, teenagers and grown-ups all over the world.
-The love he has for Hip Hop and Asia and his passion for the work with children makes him a perfect member of our project.
+The love he has for Hip Hop and Asia and his passion for the work with children motivates him to share all his energy with them.

 Mufasa has been taking the international hip hop scene by storm in recent years.

 It seemed to us travelers, as if the Hip Hop groove has found in this country its home.
-Since we are dancers ourselves and previously have had a lot of experience working with young people in deprived neighborhoods, we immediately knew how much positive impact Hip Hop and its culture could cause for children whose everyday lives are often accompanied by negative influences.
+Since we are dancers ourselves and previously have had a lot of experience working with young people in deprived neighborhoods, especily in our hometown Freiburg in Germany.
+We immediately knew how much positive impact Hip Hop and its culture could cause for children whose everyday lives are often accompanied by negative influences.
+In my hometown I experienced often how kids changed in a positive way when they get in touch with Hip Hop using it for something positive.
 We saw the fire as already starting and that with a bit of hard work that we could affect a huge positive change for people.